Skip to main content

 Aims

-1. To give the student advanced first-hand experience of geomorphological and biogeographical processes within a dynamic environment and to further extend and enhance understanding of human-landscape interactions.
+1. GIVE students advanced first-hand experience of geomorphological and biogeographical processes within a dynamic environment and to further extend and enhance understanding of human-landscape interactions.

-3. To facilitate students making the linkage between knowledge gained from the literature and classroom-based learning, with field based research.
+3. FACILITATE students making the linkage between knowledge gained from the literature and classroom-based learning, with field-based research.
 This includes the limitations and challenges faced when translating theoretical ideas into practical fieldwork.

-5. To enhance teamwork and interpersonal skills, through working together and planning fieldwork in a complex and potentially challenging environment.
+5. ENHANCE teamwork and interpersonal skills, through working together and planning fieldwork in a complex and potentially challenging environment.

 Outline Of Syllabus